Devon Aoki

-Devon Edwenna Aoki (born August 10, 1982) is an American actress and fashion model.
-Aoki's film roles include supporting roles in 2 Fast 2 Furious (2003) and Sin City (2005) and lead roles in DOA: Dead or Alive (2006) and Mutant Chronicles (2008).
+Devon Edwenna Aoki (born August 10, 1982) is an American model and retired actress.
+Aoki's film roles include 2 Fast 2 Furious (2003), Sin City (2005), DOA: Dead or Alive (2006) and Mutant Chronicles (2008).

 Early life

-Aoki was born in 1982 in New York City.
-She grew up in Malibu, California, and attended high school at The American School in London.
+Aoki grew up in New York City, Malibu, California, and London, England.
+She attended high school at The American School in London.

-Her father was former wrestler and Benihana restaurant magnate Hiroaki Aoki and her mother is Pamela Hilburger, a jewelry designer.
+Her father was former wrestler and Benihana restaurant magnate Rocky Aoki and her mother is Pamela Hilburger, a jewelry designer.
 Her father was Japanese and her mother is of German and English ancestry.
 She started modeling when she was 13, the same year her godmother introduced her to Kate Moss.
 She has an older sister and a younger brother, as well as four half-siblings including Steve Aoki.
 Aoki is also the aunt of fellow model Yumi Nu.

 Career

+Fashion

 Following her runway debut in 1997, Aoki walked for brands including Balenciaga, Comme des Garçons and Chanel.
 In 1998, at the age of 16, Aoki replaced Naomi Campbell as the face of Versace.
 She has also been featured in advertising campaigns for Chanel, Yves Saint Laurent, Kenzo, Hugo Boss, L'Oreal, Lancome and Tiffany & Co., and walked for designers including Versace, Chanel, Oscar de la Renta, Diane von Furstenberg, Jean Paul Gaultier, Celine, Baby Phat, and Marc Jacobs.

 Aoki has graced the covers of numerous international fashion magazines, including US' Ocean Drive, Vegas, Nylon, i-D, Interview, Elle Girl and UK's Wonderland; Korea's Cosmo Girl; France's Jalouse; Australia's Russh and 10 Magazine; Japan's Voce and Harper's Bazaar; and Malaysia's Her World.
-Additionally, Aoki has appeared on the covers of Vogue (Germany, Russia, Japan, Korea) and Numéro (Tokyo).
+Additionally, Aoki has appeared on the covers of Vogue (American, Germany, Russia, Japan, Korea) and Numéro (Tokyo).
 In 2006, she posed for Singaporean photographer Leslie Kee for the charity photo-book Super Stars, which was dedicated to the victims of the 2004 Asian tsunami disaster.

 In September 2007, she designed a capsule collection for Levi's Asian market called Levi's +D. Aoki described the collaboration by saying: "It's called Levi's + D, the D is for Devon.
 We're doing everything from denim to swimwear – you name it!
 I get inspired by vintage pieces you can't really get anymore."
 In 2017, she returned to the runway for Moschino's fashion show and appeared in advertising campaigns for "Sephora x Moschino" and Hugo Boss.
 In 2018, Aoki walked the runway for Jeremy Scott's eponymous brand, starred in an editorial for American Vogue and appeared in advertising campaigns for Moschino Fragrance, Nordstrom and Swarovski.
 In September 2019, she appeared in Harper's Bazaar's "Bazaar Icons 2019" issue, photographed by Mario Sorrenti.